 • Outline for each blog post (key topics to cover, call to action)

 • Consulting on media outreach, including contact information, submission guidelines, and social media strategy (and reviewing pitch email, if needed)

-• Copy editing for tone / resonance with platform + audience
+• Copy editing for tone and resonance with platform + audience

 • Visuals, if required by blogger

-Wedtexts’ founder used the provided blog outlines to “fill in” the longform copy, pitched influencers, and coordinated with them to get content online.
+Wedtexts’ founder used the provided blog outlines to “fill in” the longform copy, pitch influencers, and coordinate with them to get content online.

 Sales Funnel Audit

 The secondary call to action on the homepage (after “trial”) was to sign up for newsletter.
 As is common practice, an email sequence was being used to increase brand awareness and initiate engagement with potential users.

 This is a snapshot of the initial sequence being sent, with recommendations to improve conversions.